Theragatha - The Verses of the Senior Monks

 177This is how the wise roar:

-Like lions in mountain caves,
+like lions in mountain caves,

-Heroes, triumphant in battle,
+heroes, triumphant in battle,

-Having vanquished Māra and his army.
+having vanquished Māra and his mount.

-178I’ve attended on the teacher;
+178I’ve served the teacher;

 I’ve honoured the Dhamma and the Saṅgha;